-Have you ever had homemade salsa or strawberry jam from someone’s garden?
-The taste of fresh fruits and vegetables just can’t be beat.
+Have you ever had homemade salsa or juicy strawberries from someone's garden?
+The taste of fresh fruits and vegetables just can't be beat.
 But is there a way to enjoy those fruits and vegetables throughout the year?

 In fact, there is!
 People have used home canning — sometimes called “jarring” — to preserve food for more than a century.
 Homegrown fruits and vegetables, as well as meats and seafood, can be preserved so they can be enjoyed for months to come.